Defective IVC Filter Lawyers

 A pulmonary embolism, the condition that the IVC filters were designed to prevent, is most often caused by a condition known as deep vein thrombosis.
 A person with deep vein thrombosis has a blood clot somewhere within the body, most often in the leg.
-If the clot breaks free and travels to the lungs a pulmonary embolism can result.
+If the clot breaks free and travels to the lungs, it can result in a pulmonary embolism.

-While anyone can develop blood clots, certain groups of people are at an especially high risk.
-These groups include:
+While anyone can develop blood clots, certain groups of people are at especially high risk.
+These groups include people who:

-- People who have recently had surgery, such as a knee or hip replacement.
+- Have recently had surgery, such as a knee or hip replacement

-- People with a previous history of blood clots.
+- Have a previous history of blood clots

 Patients suffering from dangerous blood clots can be treated with various types of blood thinning medications or other drugs.
 When these interventions do not work, doctors may then turn to an IVC filter to try to prevent a pulmonary embolism from occurring.
 It is these patients who may be at risk of harm caused by IVC filter use.